-Knife Sharpening Systems and Stones
+Best Knife Sharpening Systems for Beginners

-If this is a method in which you have some interest I would encourage you to take a look at my knife sharpening system reviews.
+If this is a method in which you have some interest I would encourage you to take a look at my sharpening system reviews.
 These devices lock the blade at the specific sharpening angle, allowing you to quickly (compared to basic sharpening stones) sharpen your blades.
 Essentially they take the guesswork out of using stones.
 The best knife sharpening systems typically cost somewhere between $125 and $400.
 That might sound like a lot, but it’s a relatively inexpensive way to sharpen your knives like a pro would.
 Just be prepared to spend a bit more time than you would with an electric model.

 Sharpening stones would be last on my list for most consumers.
 While they have been used for thousands of years for this purpose, it’s more work than most home chef’s are going to want to do.
 They also tend to be somewhat messy as they require an oil or water lubricant.